 - Holds between 10-20% in cash

-- the 5 largest holdings usually comprise more than 50% of the equity portfolio
+- the 5 largest holdings usually comprise almost 50% of the equity portfolio

-- the 15 largest holdings usually comprise nearly 90%
+- the 15 largest holdings usually comprise about 75%

 - Only very occasionally uses shorting or arbitrage

-We benchmark ourselves against the S&P/ASX 200 Franking Credit Adjusted Annual Total Return Index (Tax-Exempt).
+We originally benchmarked ourselves against the S&P/ASX 200 Franking Credit Adjusted Annual Total Return Index (Tax-Exempt).
 The ASX200 is Australia’s premier equity index.
-We use the Franking Credit adjusted version of the index because the tax-adjusted nature of this index allows the fairest comparison against our own tax adjusted results.
+We used the Franking Credit adjusted version of the index because the tax-adjusted nature of this index allows the fairest comparison against our own tax adjusted results.

 EGP Capital charges no management fee.

-Historically the operating costs of the fund have run below 10 basis points annually.
-This fee is capped at 25 basis points whilst the Pty Ltd structure is employed.
+Historically, operating costs of the fund ran below 10 basis points annually.
+This fee was capped at 25 basis points whilst the original structure was employed.